sfinnie/helloLSP/readme.md

 The client and server communicate using the language server protocol itself.
 It defines two types of interactions:

 * **Notifications**.
 For example, the client can send a `textDocument/didOpen` notification to the server to indicate that a file, of the type supported by the server, has been opened.
 Notifications are one-way events: there's no expectation of a reply.
 In this case, the client is just letting the server know a file has been opened.
 There's no formal expectation of what the server does with that knowledge.
 Though, in this case, a reasonable outcome would be for the server to read the file in preparation for subsequent requests.
 * **request/response pairs**.
 For example, the client can send the  `textDocument/definition` request to the server if the editor user invokes the "go to definition" command (e.g. to jump to the implementation of a function from a site where it's called).
-The is expected to respond, in this case with a `textDocument/definition` response.
+The server is expected to respond, in this case with a `textDocument/definition` response.
 (As a side note: both client and server can issue requests - not just the client).

 Interactions are encoded using [JSON-RPC](https://www.jsonrpc.org/).
 Here's an example (taken from the [official docs](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/)):